Diffuse Bunching with Frictions: Theory and Estimation

 72 Pages Posted: 12 Jul 2022 Last revised: 13 Oct 2022

 We incorporate a model of frictions into the bunching-based elasticity estimator to rationalize diffuse bunching around kinks and mass above notches in empirical distributions.
 Model agents draw a sparse set of opportunities from a Poisson process, approximating a broad class of frictions including search costs, inattention, and lumpy adjustment; the predicted density depends on the standard structural elasticity and a money-metric “lumpiness parameter.”
 We estimate the model using administrative tax data on South African small-businesses, recovering moderate elasticities of taxable income between 0.2 and 0.3 at higher incomes, and larger elasticities at low incomes.
 Firms appear to treat the bottom kink as a notch, and firms with paid tax practitioners exhibit sharper bunching, driven primarily by lower frictions rather than a higher elasticity.

-Keywords: diffuse bunching, lumpy incomes, elasticity of taxable income, tax, small business, South Africa
+Keywords: diffuse bunching, sparsity, lumpy adjustment, optimization frictions, elasticity of taxable income, tax, small business, South Africa

 JEL Classification: D22, H20, H25, H30, O55